11 Golden Rules Everyone with Long Hair Should Commit to Memory Right Now

 Shampoo less often

 One hair myth we’d like to put to rest?
 That you need to wash your hair every day.
 The truth is, you do not have to have shampoo daily.
 Your hair and scalp need natural oils to stay nourished and healthy.
 Cleansing every third day is totally fine (unless you’re doing ultra sweaty workouts in which case you’ll probably want to rinse off).
 When it comes time to shower, an all-too-common mistake people make when washing their hair is applying shampoo to the roots through the ends.
 Stylist are begging you stop!
 Dirt and oil tends to accumulate at the scalp, so that’s where you should concentrate.
 Plus, the ends are dryer, so they don’t require extra cleansing.
 Instead, apply shampoo to the roots, massage into a lather, and work down towards the ends.
 Don’t forget, what works for your curly haired pal might not work for your fine tresses.
-Be sure to pick the best shampoo for your specific hair type.

 Don’t skip conditioner

 The secret (well one of them) to keeping long hair healthy, shiny, and silky?
 Conditioner.
 Conditioning hydrates, softens, repairs damage, and helps to smooth flyaways and frizz.
 Apply conditioner during every shampoo regimen, concentrating on mid lengths and ends.
 Avoid roots which can weigh down long locks.
-Read up on the 13 commandments for conditioning your hair.

 Pick the right products

 If you have fine hair or need to impart some nourishment without hitting the shower, Samaria suggests using a leave-in conditioner like Reverie Milk Anti-Frizz Leave-In Nourishing Treatment.
 Bailey is a fan of Oribe Supershine Moisturizing Cream, which is specially made for fine-to-medium and extra-long hair.
 Yes, long hair needs nourishment, but the last thing you want to do is weigh it down, which can make it look thinner and greasier.
 No thanks!
 Instead, opt for lightweight formulas that hydrate and protect against heat.
 Always use a thermal protectant spray before blow-drying or styling to create a barrier between the cuticle and damage-inducing heat,” says Sarah Potempa, celebrity hairstylist and inventor of The Beachwaver Co.
-Try: Eva NYC Mane Magic 10-IN-1 Prime or TRESemme Thermal Creations Heat Tamer Leave In Spray.
+Try: Eva NYC Mane Magic 10-IN-1 Primer or TRESemme Thermal Creations Heat Tamer Leave In Spray.

 Do a weekly treatment

 You give your skin weekly treatments, so why not your strands?
 Samaria suggests weekly mask, like Christophe Robin Regenerating Mask with Rare Prickly Pear Seed Oil or It’s a 10 Miracle Leave-in Conditioner Plus Keratin.
 (Wondering which formula is right for you?
 Read up on the stylist-approved hair masks for every hair type.)
 A warm oil treatment with coconut or jojoba oil is great for when hair/scalp is feeling particularly parched.
 Apply on the ends, mids, and roots, leave on for 20 to 30 minutes, rinse with lukewarm water, and shampoo/condition normally.
 In the summer, Potempa likes to slather on deep conditioner before a trip to the pool or the ocean to create a barrier for your hair and salt or chlorine.
 “Once you swim, you come out with beautiful, soft hair!”
-Love to DIY?
-Try one of these home remedies for dry, damaged hair.

 Opt for looser updos